Robust Multi-Modal Sensor Fusion: An Adversarial Approach: Proposed Approach

 where, $Y_n = \{y_{n_i}\}$ is the ground truth for the $n^{th}$ sample, $\sigma$ is the soft-max function, and, $\bm{f_n^l} = \bm{S^l}[\bm{G^l}(\bm{x_n^l})]$.

 Finally, the optimization task is,

 where, $\gamma_1$, $\gamma_2$, and $\gamma_3$ are hyper-parameters that control the contribution of different terms toward the optimization.

-The necessary updates to train these networks are summarized in Algorithm 1.
+The necessary updates to train these networks are summarized in the Appendix (Algorithm 1).
 This setup learns the optimal features for classification $\bm{F^l}$, while driven by the existence of the hidden space $\bm{H}$, such that $\bm{F^l} = \bm{S^lH}$.
 Due to the inclusion of the selection matrix $\bm{S^l}$, followed by the Classification Layer, note that hand-crafting of features as in \cite{rohedaEDF, rohedaEDF-jour}, is no longer required.
 The features of interest are learned and automatically selected by the optimization during the training phase.
 The effects of the different terms in Equation \ref{Final_Obj} on the determined hidden spaces are shown in Section \ref{Perf_Analysis} in Figures \ref{GAN_only}, \ref{GAN+Comm}, and \ref{GAN+Comm+Sel}.
+The block diagram for the proposed approach is summarized in Figure \ref{FUSIONGANsBD}.